teckoo/teckoo.github.io/_posts/django/2019-01-08-pycharm-shortcuts.md

 1. In setting 'Change font size', enable `'Ctrl/Cmd+MouseWheel'`.
     This is useful when you are in 'Distract free' mode to focus on one or two files.

+# Layout
+The closest I've to this setting is
+"Window->store current layout as default".
+"Edit->Quick Switch Scheme" seems like the sort of place you would define multiple variations.